 Cyber risk management has been an issue for IT departments for years.
 It’s now a problem at the heart of boardroom discussions, too.

-Case in point: Equifax, which has been hit with dozens of lawsuits from shareholders, consumers and even a credit union, all hoping to recoup losses related to its massive data breach in September.
+Case in point: Equifax, which has been hit with dozens of lawsuits from shareholders, consumers and even a credit union, all hoping to recoup losses related to its massive data breach last year.

 The breach at Equifax exposed sensitive information on about 143 million consumers, including Social Security and driver’s license numbers.
 That kind of data can be used for identity theft and to create fake accounts.